railsgirls/guides.railsgirls.com/_posts/2014-03-24-alternative-dev-environment.markdown

 ### VirtualBox

-VirtualBox is Oracle's virtualization platform, which can be downloaded on all the supported operating system (Win, OS X, Linux).
+VirtualBox is Oracle's virtualization platform, which can be downloaded on all the supported operating system (Win, macOS, Linux).
 Let's download the installer from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads), and install it after.

 ### Rails Girls virtual machine